 - 1. The variance pertains only to the request as submitted with the application; - 2.
 The development be substantially in accordance with the information submitted with the application; - 3.
 A maximum of one space in the garage be reserved for the purpose of required parking and for no other use; - 4.
-The municipal boulevard is not recognized as a legal parking space pursuant to Zoning By-law 2010-40; - 5.
-The applicant be advised that prior to the issuance of any building permit, compliance will be required with the provisions of the Town's Tree Preservation, Protection, Replacement and Enhancement Policy; - 6.
-The existing swales at property line shall not be affected/ impacted or blocked and changed; and - 7.
+The municipal boulevard is not recognized as a legal parking space pursuant to Zoning By-law 2010-40; and - 5.
 Failure to comply with and maintain the comments of the Committee shall render the approval null and void.